yangdongchao/Text-to-sound-Synthesis/readme.md

 # Text-to-sound Generation
+This paper has been accepted by IEEE Transactions on Audio, Speech and Language Processing. <br/>
+I have upload all of the pre-trained models on huggingface: https://huggingface.co/Dongchao/Diffsound/tree/main <br/>
 This is the open source code for our paper "Diffsound: discrete diffusion model for text-to-sound generateion". <br/>
 You can find the paper on arxiv https://arxiv.org/pdf/2207.09983v1.pdf <br/>
 The demo page is http://dongchaoyang.top/text-to-sound-synthesis-demo/ <br/>